wskabir123/grafana/README.md

 waris(changeme)  ALL=(ALL) NOPASSWD:ALL

-### Deploy Grafana using Ansible Magic happens here..
+### Deploy Grafana using Ansible, Magic happens here..

 - **ansible-playbook -i gra_servers grafana-deployment.yml**